-Make sure you know how to protect yourself, pets and your loved ones when you head out on adventure.
+Make sure you know how to protect yourself, pets and your loved ones when you head out on an adventure.

 What is Lyme disease?

 The most common symptom of Lyme disease is an expanding skin rash, which can appear between 3-30 days after a bite.
 However, many people never get or see a rash.
 This can be very problematic as missing treatment in the first stage of the disease will push you into the second stage.

 It is important to see your health care provider as early as possible if you have symptoms or if you feel unwell in the weeks following a tick bite.
 The earlier treatment is received the better.